BPChain/private-xain/README.md

 Run Xain in docker.
 We have three different docker images.
 Eth_node for running a blockchain node.
 Eth_contract_deployer for running the scenario simulation and bootstrap for initializing the blockchain and interconnecting all eth_nodes.

 ### Xain_node files
+1. ['blockchain_accounts'](https://github.com/BPChain/private-xain/tree/master/keys) are required for each blockchain node to start mining and participate in smart contracts.
+The XAIN implementation requires specific accounts which cannot be created by geth automatically.
+Therefore these accounts are fixed for each blockchain node.
 1. [`data_collection`](https://github.com/BPChain/private-xain/blob/dev/files/data_collection.py) which sends the runtime data of the chain to a server.
 2. [`scenario_slave`](https://github.com/BPChain/private-xain/blob/master/files/METAScenario/scripts/python_sources/implementation/slave.py)
 which runs a websocket receiving transaction commands from the [`contract_deployer`](https://github.com/BPChain/private-xain/blob/master/files/METAScenario/scripts/python_sources/master_node/run_scenario_service.py)
 3. [`scenario_execution_scripts`](https://github.com/BPChain/private-xain/tree/master/files/METAScenario/scripts) which implement the xain specific execution of a transaction.
 They are connected with the [`scenario_slave`](https://github.com/BPChain/private-xain/blob/master/files/METAScenario/scripts/python_sources/implementation/slave.py)